TrySummon/summon-app/README.md

 *   **Linux:** Use the `.rpm` or `.deb` package.

 ### 3. Launch Summon

+> [!NOTE]
+> **Keychain Access:** You may be prompted to grant keychain access when first using Summon.
+This is because Summon encrypts and stores API keys locally on your device using your system's secure keychain services.
+All credentials are stored locally and never sent to external servers.

 Open the application and you're ready to go!

 ## 🗺️ Roadmap